-This pregnancy, I’ve dealt with a lot of advice…even more so than with my first child.
+This pregnancy, I’ve dealt with a lot of advice… even more so than with my first child.
+And I’ve heard ALL of the old wives tales it seems!

 - Don’t put your hands above your head